Generic Name: coagulation factor ix injection (recombinant) (ko-ag-yoo-LAY-shun)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of BeneFix:

-Store the unmixed medicine in the refrigerator between 36 and 46 degrees F (2 and 8 degrees C).
+Store BeneFix in the refrigerator between 36 and 46 degrees F (2 and 8 degrees C) for up to 18 months.
 Do not freeze.
-Prior to the expiration date, it may also be stored at room temperature not to exceed 77 degrees F (25 degrees C) for up to 6 months.
+BeneFix may be stored at room temperature up to 86 degrees F (30 degrees C) for up to 6 months.
 You should make note of the date the product was placed at room temperature in the space provided on the outer carton.
-The product does not contain a preservative.
-After mixing it may be stored between 36 and 46 degrees F (2 and 8 degrees C) and must be used within 3 hours.
-Do not freeze.
+Do not use past the expiration date.
+Do not place back in the refrigerator after storage at room temperature.
+After mixing, BeneFix must be used within 3 hours.
+Throw away any unused portion.
+Store away from heat, moisture, and light.
+Do not store in the bathroom.
 Keep BeneFix out of the reach of children and away from pets.

 - If you have any questions about BeneFix, please talk with your doctor, pharmacist, or other health care provider.